Medicaid Crisis Planning

 Serving Clients in Western and Central Pennsylvania and the Surrounding Area

 The Pennsylvania Elder Law Office of Shields and Boris, is dedicated to helping families who are overwhelmed or confused by all the decisions they have to make when they have a loved one in a nursing home.
-If your situation is similar, contact us for a FREE consultation, or feel free to order our FREE report, The Consumer’s Guide To Medicaid Planning and Division of Assets.
+If your situation is similar, contact us for a FREE consultation, or feel free to request our FREE report, Don’t Go Broke in a Nursing Home.
 We reveal little known strategies that can help protect you, and your loved ones.